Servo

 What Is Logged

-• User identity (user_id) and actor type (human, agent, system, API key)
+• Who made the change: user identity and actor type (human, AI agent, system, API key)

-• Request ID for correlating all changes within a single API call
+• A correlation ID linking all changes made within a single operation

 • Whether the action was performed by a Servo administrator

-Records are never physically deleted by default.
-All tables support soft deletion via a deleted_at timestamp, preserving the audit trail and enabling data recovery.
-Physical deletion requires explicit administrative action.
+Records are never permanently deleted by default.
+Deletions preserve the full audit trail and enable data recovery.
+Permanent removal requires explicit administrative action.

 6. API Security